A-kriti2502/sciprog_24/practical4/README.md

 - **Objective**: Create a function or subroutine that calculates the area under the curve of tan(x) from 0 to 60 degrees using the Trapezoidal Rule.

 ### 3. Compilation Instructions
- When compiling the C program, use the following command to ensure that the math library is linked:
+ When compiling the C program,I used the following command to ensure that the math library is linked:
   ```bash
   gcc -o file file.c -lm
   ```